 In their first year, students build a strong foundation through small classes such as Introduction to Economics Preparatory Seminar, Economic Information Processing, and Practical English Communication, where they develop an overall awareness of economic issues.
 In subsequent years, they focus on topics in line with their interests through one of three specialized programs.

 In experimental economics classes, students gain a strong sense of real-world economics by playing games modeled on actual economic interactions and tactical situations.
 In behavioral economics classes, they study theories of human behavior that weave psychology into economics.
 By understanding the ways in which humans are influenced by psychological factors, students come to realize the irrationality of their own actions and those of people around them.

 The Department offers many opportunities for students to engage in fieldwork on a chosen theme.
-Starting in their 2nd year, students take 2-week research trips to sites in Japan as well as in the United States, Australia, and China, where they undertake studies at universities, companies, and rural communities, among other locations.
+Starting in their second year, students take two-week research trips to sites in the United States, Australia, and China, where they undertake studies at universities, companies, and rural communities, among other locations.
 Students also conduct interviews, affording them the chance to observe the local society and economy through market research.
 Students play a central role in all stages of fieldwork, from research to writing up reports.